AkramSharif10/deepfake-detection-prevention-ai/README.md

 streamlit run app.py
 A new tab will automatically open in your default web browser at http://localhost:8501.
 From there, you can upload an image to analyze it.

-License
-This project is distributed under the MIT License.
-See the LICENSE file for more information.

-Acknowledgments
-A special thanks to the creators of the datasets used for training the model.

-Hat tip to the open-source community for providing the tools and libraries that made this project possible.